shipit-team/shipit_api/README.md

 ### 4. Package
 In this class you can use the next methods:

+a. `find` method
+b. `all` method
+c. `latest` method
+d. `save` method

 ### 5. Sku
 In this class you can use the next methods:
+a. `find` method
+b. `all` method

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/patojimenez/shipit_api.
+Bug reports and pull requests are welcome on GitHub at https://github.com/shipit-team/shipit_api.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License